SOLD OUT

 10:30 AM - 11:45 AM

-Edmonton Police Service
+Ottawa Police Service

-Dave Klein, Constable
+Constable

-Edmonton Police Service
+Niagara Regional Police Service

-The Edmonton Police Service Reintegration Program is a streamlined, member-driven, peer-facilitated program for sworn or civilian members dealing with the stress of a critical incident or returning from a long-term absence.
+The Police Critical Incident Reintegration Program is a streamlined, member-driven, peer-facilitated program for sworn or civilian members dealing with the stress of a critical incident or returning from a long-term absence.
 The Reintegration Program is individualized to meet each member’s unique needs and has two variations.
 The primary goal of the “short-term” program is to assist members in returning to work shortly after a critical incident while diminishing the potential for long-term psychological injury, while preparing them to return to work feeling comfortable and confident.
 The primary goal of the “long-term” program is to assist members who have been off work for an extended period of time and is designed to support these members in returning to the normalcy of work by providing supports and training that are outside the scope of what they have received from their health care provider, regardless of the reason for the absence.
 This session will discuss the structure of the program and lessons learned.

 Morning Workshop #3